Service reusability principle: Application

 An important concept related to the application of this principle is logic centralization.
 With the passage of time, as different service delivery projects are undertaken, the chances of services containing duplicate logic increases.
 This can only be avoided if there exists an enterprise wide standard that dictates analyzing the current services when it comes to appending services with new reusable logic.
 If a service already exists with a functional context that fits the new reusable logic, then instead of creating a new service such a logic should become part of the existing service.
 This not only helps in avoiding duplication but also increases the reusability level of the service as now the reusable logic sits within the correct context and hence stands a better chance of reuse.
 This is exactly what is advocated by the logic centralization pattern.

 Considerations

 The application of this design principle requires performing a top-down service-oriented analysis process in order to arrive at a complete set of candidate services.
 This clearly requires increased resources both in the form of time and efforts.
-The application of the Logic Centralization design pattern may introduce cultural issues e.g. service developers showing reluctance in reusing other’s services, project managers not willing to incorporate use of existing services as it might need solution design adaptation, etc.
+The application of the Logic Centralisation design pattern may introduce cultural issues e.g. service developers showing reluctance in reusing other’s services, project managers not willing to incorporate use of existing services as it might need solution design adaptation, etc.

 By emphasizing service reuse, the reliability of the reusable services becomes an important issue as multiple service consumers depend on the same service.
 Other design principles like service autonomy principle and service statelessness principle provide guidance in order to deal with reliability and availability related issues.